Allenuzoma/DEVOPS-TOOLING-WEBSITE-SOLUTION/README.md

 ![functions php with db priv ip](https://github.com/user-attachments/assets/8fa18a93-ab84-4525-9a5f-6919d9caaee9)

-Open the mysql port 3306 on the database server before this.
+20. Open the mysql port 3306 on the database server

 21. On your Webserver, apply tooling-db.sql script to your database using this command.

-    #mysql -h <databse-private-ip> -u <db_remote_username> -p tooling <
+        #mysql -h <database-private-ip> -u <db_remote_username> -p tooling <
           tooling-db.sql

           mysql -h 172.31.24.252 -u webaccess -p tooling < tooling-db.sql

-  Enter the request password for the remote user
+  Enter the requested password set for the remote user.

- Open the mysql port 3306 on the database server before this.
+ Note: Ensure you open the Mysql/Aurora port 3306 on the database server before this to enable access.

 ![moving tooling-sql to the db](https://github.com/user-attachments/assets/793c0394-8a32-487e-b395-d8fac7115037)